ArafatRChowdhury/AccommodationSystem/docs/JavaFX/JavaFXSetUpGuide.md

-Guide on how to set up JavaFX to work on netbeans i'll finish this later i can't be bothered rn
+## Guide on how to set up JavaFX to work on netbeans